tech-scripts/tech-scripts/README.md

 - **System Optimization**: Utilities for configuring swap, grub, and startup scripts.
 - **Automation**: Scripts for automatic updates and system monitoring.
 - **Security**: Notifications for ssh logins and kernel modules checks.
-- **LXC and VM Management**: Tools for managing lxc containers and virtual machines.
+- **Lxc and Vm Management**: Tools for managing lxc containers and virtual machines.

 ---

 ### 📦 Features

 ### Stress Testing
-- **CPU Stress Test**: Test the stability and performance of your processor.
+- **Cpu Stress Test**: Test the stability and performance of your processor.
 - **Disk Stress Test**: Evaluate the speed and reliability of your storage.
 - **Memory Stress Test**: Check the stability and performance of your ram.

 ### System Optimization
 - **Swap Configuration**: Optimize and configure swap files for better memory management.
-- **GRUB Configuration**: Customize the GRUB bootloader for improved system performance.
+- **Grub Configuration**: Customize the grub bootloader for improved system performance.
 - **Startup Scripts**: Automate tasks with custom scripts that run at system startup.

 ### Automation